The Rise of Bleisure Travel and How to Make the Most of it

 There are many reasons bleisure travel is on the rise.
 To start with, it’s beneficial for employee satisfaction and it costs next to nothing for employers.
 Tickets are often cheaper when you stay over Saturday.
 This means companies don’t spend much extra while improving staff morale and attracting better talent.
-In fact, Booking.com suggest that 30% of people would accept a job with a lower salary if it offers more business trips.
+In fact, Booking.com suggests that 30% of people would accept a job with a lower salary if it offers more business trips.

 In addition, more and more companies are ditching the office and work remotely, making it easier to work and travel for fun at the same time.
 This is magnified by freelancers and indie entrepreneurs who travel almost full-time, also known as “digital nomads”.